IROQUOIS COUNTY ANIMAL RESCUE

-A: These fees are used to supply our animals with food, shelter, medical care, etc. and to pay our overhead costs for water, electricity, and heat/ac to keep our animals comfortable year round.
+A: These fees are used to supply our animals with food, shelter, medical care, and to pay our overhead costs for water, electricity, and heat/ac to keep our animals comfortable year round.

 As a relatively new charity, your financial participation is very important in terms of our outlook for long term survival.
 Your understanding is essential and very much appreciated.
 As a volunteer run shelter, every dollar we take in goes directly toward caring for our animals.

-The ICARe Pet Food Pantry is located at 103 Market Street in Iroquois, IL right next to our main shelter.
+The ICARe Pet Food Pantry is located at 103 Market Street in Iroquois, IL right next to our main building.
 It is open to Iroquois County residents ONLY and a completed application and photo ID is required before receiving pet food for the first time.
 Applicants must be senior citizens age 65 and older, OR receive some type of government aid to qualify.
 Please call us for complete details.
 Our Pantry is open the second Sunday of every month from noon until 3pm.
 The dates for 2020 are as follows:

 Pets lost and found:

 You may report your pet missing or a pet that you have found 24 hours a day by calling the shelter at 815-429-4028.
 Stray dogs in Iroquois County, IL MUST be reported to Irq.
 Co.
 Animal Control at 815-432-4918 BEFORE calling ICARe.
 Please note: It is illegal for our shelter to pick up a stray dog in Iroquois County, so please dont ask.
 Stray cats may be surrender here with an appointment.
 We do not have the ability to pick up stray cats.

 To reclaim a cat that is currently in our care, please bring proof of ownership and a photo ID card.
 Proof of ownership can be in the form of vet bills, county registration, or pictures.
 Be prepared to pay a fee in CASH, as no checks are accepted for these fees.
 Our fees are minimal, reflecting only our ACTUAL COST of medical services rendered to the cat.
 Any cat entering out shelter is immediately given Flea medication, dewormer, and Distemper vaccine.